rfitak/Bobs-Bioinformatics/exercises/bobs-one-liners.md

 <br>

 ### SLURM Quickies
-Short commands I often use to check the status or retrieve innformation about resources (e.g., memory, time) each job used
+Short commands I often use to check the status or retrieve information about resources (e.g., memory, time) each job used
 ```bash
 # Submit a job
 sbatch bobjob1.sh